sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Bonus Proficiencies

-When you select this archetype at 3rd level, you gain proficiency with the sewing kit and leatherworkerís tools.
+When you select this archetype at 3rd level, you gain proficiency with the sewing kit and leatherworker√≠s tools.
 If you already had any of these proficiencies you gain an expertise die with that type of tool instead.

 #### Stitcher Spells

 At 3rd level, when you prepare your artificer spells you can prepare certain spells and create spell inventions for them (or forgo them for modifications) in addition to your normal number of prepared spells.
-These spells count as artificer spells for you, even if they arenít on the artificer spell list.
+These spells count as artificer spells for you, even if they aren√≠t on the artificer spell list.

 **TABLE: STITCHER SPELLS**